How to Update macOS

 What comes next

-After you update your macOS, take a few minutes to configure your Mac setup for an improved Dock, Finder and more.
+After you update your macOS, take a few minutes to configure your Mac setup for an improved Dock, Finder, and more.
 You can use a Mac without any configuration effort.
 But I'll show you the settings, utilities, and applications that professional developers use to set up their Macs.
 More important, I'll explain why you will want to use them.

 Do you need Xcode Command Line Tools?